RPitta/NeighborhoodSimulator/README.md

 Neighborhood Simulator is, as the name suggests, a simulator of a neighborhood (a small-sized apartment building) based on real-life statistics.
 For example, what'd be the ratio of males/females or heterosexuals/homosexuals or married/divorced people in a neighborhood of 30 people?
 What are the chances that you'll see a couple give birth to twins?
 Or that a polyamorous person will date two persons at the same time?
 What if a teen comes out as transgender, or an adult couple turns out to also be full-siblings?
 How will the families and neighbors react to one another's life choices and developments?
 Which neighbors are going to be friends and which will not be able to stand each other?
 How will they deal with a death in the family / neighborhood, and what are the chances of a newborn dying or a teen committing suicide?

-So before the user starts a new game, we first populate the city with a big number of random people, and time jump until the first generation (the one that is born without parents) is dead.
+So before the player starts a new game, we first populate the city with a big number of random people, and time jump until the first generation (the one that is born without parents) is dead.
 Then, we populate the neighborhood by choosing 10 (or whichever number of households the building has) random unrelated adults, and move them and their families to each apartment.
-So now the game can begin for the user.
+So now the game can begin for the player.
 We start by presenting him/her the neighborhood (basic info of who lives in each household) and then the user can time jump at any moment so that he/she can see the neighbors growing up and their life developments year by year.

 **RULES**